kodebot/Haskell-Book-Exercise/src/02.HelloHaskell/notes.md

 ```
 quot integer division (value is rounded towards zero)
 100 / 3 = 33
-20 / (-6) = -3 -- not this is -3 because the value is rounded towards zero
+20 / (-6) = -3 -- note this is -3 because the value is rounded towards zero
 ```

 ```